 Diamonds occur naturally deep inside the earth.
 They are carried to the earth's surface through volcanic activity that creates what are called 'kimberlite pipes'.
 Kimberlite is the cooled volcanic rock and is what diamonds are extracted from.
 Each year, over 150 million carats of diamonds are mined from the earth.
 To find one carat of diamond, many tons of earth need to be removed and processed.

 Creating awareness of labor and environmental issues during mining, cutting and manufacturing is certainly important when buying mined diamonds, though even carefully sourced mined diamonds still have a large environmental impact.
 Laboratory grown diamonds on the other hand only use a modest amount of electricity and resources.
-All of our diamonds are hand-cut in Antwerp by skilled laborers and all D.NEA jewelry is manufactured from recycled metals.
+Our diamonds are hand-cut in the USA and Antwerp, Belgium by skilled laborers and all D.NEA jewelry is manufactured in the USA from recycled metals.

 Open Pit & Underground Mines

 Open pit, or strip mine, and underground mines are the two most common types of diamond mines.
 Each mine is located on or around a kimberlite pipe.
 All of the 'overburden', or normal sand and soil must first be removed to reach the diamond-bearing kimberlite.
 In some cases, this includes removing entire lakes and ecosystems to reach the kimberlite.
 Explosives and very large machinery remove and process thousands of tons of material each day.
 This material is usually processed with very water-intensive extraction methods to remove the diamonds.
 The waste rock is disposed nearby, disrupting much more land area than the size of the pit itself.